k9mil/k9mil/README.md

-### Hey, I'm Kamil. 👋
+### Hi, I'm Kamil. 👋

-I'm a 23 year old software engineer and designer, striving to create unique and innovative solutions to modern-day problems.
+I'm a 23 year old full-stack software engineer and designer, striving to create unique and innovative solutions to modern-day problems.
+I accomplish this mostly by working with Python, TypeScript, React and Tailwind.

 ## Current

-Currently, I am freelancing with [loopsio](https://loopsio.com/), a dynamic, student-driven tech agency, where I liaise with clients to engineer bespoke software solutions.
+Currently, I am working with [loopsio](https://loopsio.com/), a dynamic, student-driven tech agency, where I liaise with clients to engineer bespoke software solutions.

 ## Contact